-S7.1 Reinstatement Methods
+\$7.1 Reinstatement Methods

-- 1) When the total thickness of any bituminous overlay is 100mm or more, it shall be reinstated as a composite road in accordance with Section S6. - 2) Some modern road constructions incorporating special design philosophies are outside the scope of this Specification and reference should be made to Section NG 7.1. - 3) The Undertaker shall carry out the reinstatement in accordance with one of the following methods and should endeavour to achieve the greatest degree of immediate permanent reinstatement.
-Reinstatement methods are listed in Appendix A2.10 Table A2.6. - 4) Permitted materials and layer thickness are specified in Appendices A1, A2, A5, A9, A11 and A12. - 5) Where the Authority knows of any site with high sulphate levels, it should advise Undertakers in advance of the works so that appropriate measures may be taken.
+- 1) When the total thickness of any bituminous overlay is 100 mm or more, it shall be reinstated as a composite road in accordance with Section S6. - Some modern road constructions incorporating special design philosophies are outside the scope of this Specification and reference should be made to Section NG 7.1. - 3) The Undertaker shall carry out the reinstatement in accordance with one of the following methods and should endeavour to achieve the greatest degree of immediate permanent reinstatement.